robb/Asterism/Readme.md

 ## Lifting

-A notable feature of Asterism is that it allows you to lift selectores into blocks.
+A notable feature of Asterism is that it allows you to lift selectors into blocks.
 Together with [partial block evaluation](Asterism/ASTPartial.h), this allows you to write very concise code.